epsilon537/boxlambda/_drafts/interconnect.markdown

 2. I've had some architectural modifications in the back of my mind for a while.
 If I was going to implement the architecture, I had to bring those modifications to the foreground.
 3. The first change is that I wanted to use a crossbar-based interconnect instead of two shared buses.
 4. The second architectural change is that I wanted to move to a Harvard architecture, i.e. independent paths for instruction fetches and data accesses coming from the Ibex processor.
-5. As an indirect consequence a few other changes came along, such as Word Addressing and defining the BoxLambda SoC as a component.
+5. As an indirect consequence, a few other changes came along, such as Word Addressing and defining the BoxLambda SoC as a component.

 The result is a bit of an architectural overhaul, further discussed below.